meshtastic/firmware/README.md

 # Development

 We'd love to have you join us on this merry little project.
-Please see our [development documents](./docs/software/sw-design.md)
+Please see our [development documents](./docs/software/sw-design.md) and join us on the gitter chat above.